mdr78/mdr78.github.io/_posts/2016-10-21-fixing-lock-prefix-on-x1000.md

 	spin_lock(x);
 	...

-These variables that are declared and initalized globally are described in the '.bss' section, so when they are faulted into memory they are already '0'.
+These variables that are declared and initalized globally are described in the '.bss' section.

 	[rkinsell@localhost _posts]$ readelf -S /bin/bash
 	There are 29 section headers, starting at offset 0x105438: